At a Glance

 • The first and most of the authors of such papers must work in industry.

-• The submissions are required to disclose the affiliations of all authors.
+• The submissions are required to disclose the affiliations of all authors in the HotCRP submission form (do not include the author names on the submitted PDF).
 Reviewers want to know which product is being evaluated and which company is writing the paper.
 Review assignments will still follow common practice to avoid conflicts of interest.

-• All submissions to the industry track must follow general submission guidelines (including font and page limits).
+• All submissions to the industry track must follow general submission guidelines, including formatting, font, and page limits.

 Examples of High-Quality Industry Track Submissions